FungiProxy/MyBabbittQuoteCopy/docs/UI_MODERNIZATION_TRACKER.md

 - **User Testing:** Gather feedback from real users to further refine spacing, layout, and workflow.

 If you want to proceed with dynamic option rendering or focus on another area, let me know!

 ## Main Window Modernization (2025-01-XX)
 **Goal:** Apply modern visual styling to the main window using the new theme system, without changing structure or features.
-**Status:** ✅ Complete

-### What Was Done:
-- Refactored `src/ui/main_window.py` to use the new `modern_styles.py` theme system for all sidebar, header, and content area styling.
-- Applied modern color palette, font, spacing, and button styles using `COLORS`, `FONTS`, `SPACING`, `RADIUS`, and `get_button_style`.
-- Kept all navigation items, header, and content areas exactly as they were—no new navigation, tabs, or toolbars were added.
-- Removed global `QWidget { background-color: transparent; }` rule to prevent black backgrounds in dialogs/popups.
-- Ensured only specific widgets (sidebar, content area, header) have explicit modern backgrounds.
-- The main window now looks modern, but all business logic and navigation structure remain unchanged.

-### What Was Decided NOT To Do:
-- No extra navigation items, tabs, or toolbars were added (unlike the demo/test app).
-- No new features or business logic changes were introduced.
-- No global transparent backgrounds (to avoid dialog rendering issues).
-- No changes to the structure or workflow of the main window.

-### Next On The List:
-- **Phase 7: Advanced Features** - Implement theme switching, animations, and responsive design
-- **Dynamic Option Rendering** - Implement dynamic rendering for all option types in product configuration
-- **Accessibility Improvements** - Review and enhance keyboard navigation and screen reader support

-## Quote Header Modernization (2025-01-XX)
-**Goal:** Make the quote status and price area visually prominent, but uniform and modern.
-**Status:** ✅ Complete

-### What Was Done:
-- Updated the quote header area ("Quote not yet saved", status, price) to use the modern theme system for font sizes, weights, and colors.
-- Increased the font size and boldness for the price and status to make them stand out, but kept them visually consistent with the rest of the app.
-- Ensured the header area is now both prominent and harmonious with the overall UI.

-### Next On The List:
-- **Phase 7: Advanced Features** - Implement theme switching, animations, and responsive design
-- **Dynamic Option Rendering** - Implement dynamic rendering for all option types in product configuration
-- **Accessibility Improvements** - Review and enhance keyboard navigation and screen reader support

-## Dialog and Pop-up Modernization ✅ COMPLETE
-**Goal**: Ensure all modal windows use the new theme system **Status**: ✅ Complete
-**Date**: 2025-01-23

-### Tasks:
-- [x] Modernize customer dialog with centralized theme system
-- [x] Modernize customer selection dialog with modern styling
-- [x] Update ModernProductSelectionDialog to use centralized theme system
-- [x] Update modern product configuration dialog with centralized theme system
-- [x] Ensure consistent styling across all modal windows
-- [x] Apply modern spacing, colors, and typography to all dialogs

-### Files Modified:
-- `src/ui/dialogs/customer_dialog.py` - Updated to use modern theme system
-- `src/ui/dialogs/customer_selection_dialog.py` - Updated to use modern theme system
-- `src/ui/product_selection_dialog_modern.py` - Updated to use centralized theme system
-- `src/ui/dialogs/modern_product_configuration.py` - Updated to use centralized theme system

-### Modernization Results:
-- ✅ All dialogs now use centralized `COLORS`, `FONTS`, `SPACING`, and `RADIUS` constants
-- ✅ Consistent button styling with hover and pressed states
-- ✅ Uniform input field styling with focus states
-- ✅ Professional dialog backgrounds and borders
-- ✅ Modern typography with consistent font families and weights
-- ✅ Proper spacing and margins throughout all dialogs
-- ✅ Enhanced visual hierarchy with modern color palette
-- ✅ Improved accessibility with better contrast and focus indicators

-### Integration Results:
-- ✅ All dialogs maintain existing functionality while using modern styling
-- ✅ Business logic integration preserved across all modernized dialogs
-- ✅ Consistent user experience across the entire application
-- ✅ Professional appearance that matches the main window modernization

-### Next On The List:
-- **Phase 7: Advanced Features** - Implement theme switching, animations, and responsive design
-- **Dynamic Option Rendering** - Implement dynamic rendering for all option types in product configuration
-- **Accessibility Improvements** - Review and enhance keyboard navigation and screen reader support

-## Main Window Modernization (2025-01-XX)
-**Goal:** Apply modern visual styling to the main window using the new theme system, without changing structure or features.